 |Net initial charge through Wealth Club||—||Annual management charge||—|

-|Performance fee||20%||Investee company charges|
+|Performance fee||20%-25%||Investee company charges|

-|Initial charge||5%||Annual management charge||2-4%|
+|Initial charge||5%||Annual charges||4%|

 More detail on the charges

-Wealth Club aims to make it easier for experienced investors to find information on – and apply for – tax-efficient investments.
-You should base your investment decision on the provider's documents and ensure you have read and fully understand them before investing.
-This review is a marketing communication.
-It is not advice or a personal or research recommendation to buy the investment mentioned.
+Wealth Club aims to make it easier for experienced investors to find information on – and apply for – investments.
+You should base your investment decision on the offer documents and ensure you have read and fully understand them before investing.
+The information on this webpage is a marketing communication.
+It is not advice or a personal or research recommendation to buy any of the investments mentioned, nor does it include any opinion as to the present or future value or price of these investments.
 It does not satisfy legal requirements promoting investment research independence and is thus not subject to prohibitions on dealing ahead of its dissemination.

 - Target return